imigueldiaz/firefox-quick-abstract/README.md

 ### Adding New Languages
 To add support for a new language, follow these steps:

-    * Create a new directory in the _locales directory with the locale code of the language (e.g., de for German).
+1. Create a new directory in the \_locales directory with the locale code of the language (e.g., 'de' for German).
-    * Create a messages.json file inside the new locale directory.
+2. Create a messages.json file inside the new locale directory.
-    * Add the localized strings for the new language in the messages.json file, following the same format as the existing language files.
+3. Add the localized strings for the new language in the messages.json file, following the same format as the existing language files.
-    * Update the list of supported languages in the README.md file.
+4. Update the list of supported languages in the README.md file.

 With the i18n support, the Perplexity Abstract Creator extension can now reach a wider audience and provide a localized user experience.

 ### License
 This project is open-source and available under the MIT License.
 Feel free to use, modify, and distribute the code as you see fit.